urgdog/urg.systems/thonks/crashcart.md

 2. Plug capture card -> laptop (USB-A or USB-C)

 3. OBS or any webcam viewer picks it up instantly
-   (VLC, ffplay - heck you can Zoom/Webex/Google Meet it if you want)
+   (VLC, ffplay - heck you can Zoom/Webex/Google Meet it if you want, which now you can even record with the meeting fuctions! slick.)

 4. Plug in your keyboard -> you're in.
-   Watch your server boot, BIOS post, panic loop, or whatever it’s doing today.
+   Watch your server boot, panic loop, or whatever.

 For around **$60**, you will never again:
 - Wander a datacenter begging for a crash cart